AliceO2Group/QualityControl/doc/ModulesDevelopment.md

 Before starting to develop the code, one should create a new module if it does not exist yet.
 Typically each detector team should prepare a module.

-The script `modulesHelper.sh`, in the directory _Modules_, is able to prepare a new module or to add a new _Task_ or a new _Check_ to an existing module.
+The script `o2-qc-module-configurator.sh`, in the directory _Modules_, is able to prepare a new module or to add a new _Task_ or a new _Check_ to an existing module.
 It must be run from __within QualityControl/Modules__.
 See the help message below:
 ```
-Usage: ./modulesHelper.sh -m MODULE_NAME [OPTION]
+Usage: ./o2-qc-module-configurator.sh -m MODULE_NAME [OPTION]

 Generate template QC module and/or tasks, checks.
 If a module with specified name already exists, new tasks and checks are inserted to the existing one.